Reactive-Extensions/RxJS/doc/gettingstarted/promises.md

 // => onError: reject
 ```

+Notice that in this sample, these promises becomes an observable sequences in which we can manipulate further.
+The [Querying Observable Sequences](querying.md) topic will show you how you can project this sequence into another, filter its content, so that your application will only receive values that satisfy a certain criteria.

 ## Converting Observable Sequences to Promises ##

 Just as you can convert a Promise to an Observable sequence, you can also convert an Observable sequence to a Promise.
 This either requires native support for Promises, or a Promise library you can add yourself, such as [Q](https://github.com/kriskowal/q), [RSVP](https://github.com/tildeio/rsvp.js), [when.js](https://github.com/cujojs/when) among others.
 These libraries must conform to the ES6 standard for construction where it provides two functions to resolve or reject the promise.